RIPAM 11Palermo (Italy) – November 6-8, 2025

 ThemeProposed theme: “The material and immaterial heritage of Mediterranean cultures: contaminations, stratifications, restorations and valorisation”

-This conference will be a large-scale comparison on the exchanges and profitable contaminations of cultures in the Mediterranean, investigated from an artistic, architectural, archival and sociological point of view.
-It is conceived as a constructive moment to rethink projects and communities between past and future, in a peaceful and multicultural perspective.
+Ripam 11 aims to be a large-scale discussion on the exchanges and contaminations of cultures in the Mediterranean, which can be investigated from an artistic, architectural, archival, regulatory and social point of view, acting as a constructive moment to rethink projects and communities between past and future, in a perspective of verifying the value of multiculturalism.

 Important dates